SJSU-AD/FusionAD/src/modules/geodesy/README.md

 from the root of the workspace.

 ## Usage - Offline Validation
+Here are the steps for validating conversion points by reading from a ".csv" file and writing the converted values to another ".csv" file, so the data can be validated manually.

 Run the `geodesy_converter_tester.py` script to validate input GPS data in the following format, where the first coordinate in each line is latitude, and the second coordinate in each line is latitude.
 ```
 37.3371440781,-121.879934136